tsciow/SNPtax/README.md

 for our pipeline we used Prank as alignment tool.
 Prank replaces commata "," with underscores "_".
 Other alignment tools might behave differently, so you'd have to adjust the screening step later on.

+Pipeline:
+1.) run SNPtax_extract_genes_from_gbk.pl on the Genbank files of the taxa of interest to extract genic sequences 2.) for each gene concatenate all sequence files into one file 3.) run prank to align the gene sequences
+4.) run SNPtax_process_alignment.pl to process the alignment files 5.) browse/screen the output files for the taxa of your interest

+#!/bin/bash

+#1.)
+Extract gene sequences from all Genbank files in this folder
+mkdir temp_fasta

+for p in *.gbk; do ../vTI_extract_gene_nt_seqs_from_gbk.pl -i $p; done | sort -u > genes.lst

+wait

+#2.) for each gene present in any of the genbank files concatenate all fna files into one multi-fasta file

+while read l;
+do
+cat ./temp_fasta/$l*.fna > $l.fasta
+done < genes.lst

+wait

+#3. for each gene (multi-fasta file) run prank aligner

+while read f;
+do
+/home/schott/bin/prank/bin/prank -d=$f.fasta -o=$f
+done < genes.lst

+wait

+#4. for each alignment run our SNP-calling script

+while read a;
+do
+../vTI_get_SNPS_by_taxonomy_from_alignment.plg -i $a*.fas
+done < genes.lst

+wait

+#5. clean up, delete gene_fasta file
+rm -Rf ./temp_fasta/
+rm *.fasta